lindbrook/cholera/README.md

 ![](man/figures/README-expected-1.png)

 The second and third color each neighborhood's area by using either points or polygons.
 The polygon implementation is shown below.
 It's new, still under development and will for certain configurations throw an error.
-For exploration, type = "road" (the default shown above) or type = "area.points" are preferable.
+For exploration, type = "road" (the default shown above) or type = "area.points" is still preferable.

 ``` r
 plot(neighborhoodWalking(case.set = "expected", vestry = TRUE), type = "area.polygons")